Valri Bromfield: Career

 She formed a comedy team with Dan Aykroyd.
 Bromfield was a regular performer on the 1974 The Bobbie Gentry Show.
 She performed comedy on the first episode of Saturday Night Live on October 11, 1975.
 Between dress rehearsal and the live airing, Lorne Michaels told her she had to cut her monologue from five minutes to two.

 She also appeared on another SNL episode in 1978.
 In 1979 she played Mary Mary on the ABC series Angie.
 In 1980, she played Debbie Smith on The David Letterman Show.
 She played Laney Gibbs in Best of the West in 1981, and appeared on six episodes of SCTV between 1983 and 1984.
 In 1984, she appeared on nine episodes of The New Show, another NBC sketch comedy show produced by Saturday Night Live creator Lorne Michaels.

 In 1993, she appeared as herself on Friends of Gilda.
 Bromfield appeared on nineteen episodes of Grace Under Fire as Faith Burdette between 1993 and 1995.
 In 1995, she appeared on Joe Bob's Drive-In Theater.

 Bromfield appeared on the CBC's 90 Minutes Live and the BCTV show Zig Zag, both in her native Canada.

 Film appearances

-Her film credits include Doris in Mr. Mom, Belle Haimes in Home Is Where the Hart Is, Detective Casey in Who's Harry Crumb?, Miss Purdah in Nothing but Trouble, Brandy in Caged Fear, Dawny in This Is My Life, and Wilma Jerzyck in Needful Things.
+Her film credits include Doris in Mr. Mom, Belle Haimes in Home Is Where the Hart Is (in a rare leading role), Detective Casey in Who's Harry Crumb?, Miss Purdah in Nothing but Trouble, Brandy in Caged Fear, Dawny in This Is My Life, and Wilma Jerzyck in Needful Things.